vinodsai-a/safecurl/README.md

 ```

 #### Cavets
-Since SafeCurl uses `getaddrbyhostl` to resolve domain names, which isn't IPv6 compatible, the class will only work with IPv4 at the moment.
+Since SafeCurl uses `gethostbynamel` to resolve domain names, which isn't IPv6 compatible, the class will only work with IPv4 at the moment.
 See [Issue #1](https://github.com/fin1te/safecurl/issues/1).

 As mentioned above, we can't fetch the value of any cURL options set against the provided cURL handle.
 Because SafeCurl handles redirects itself, it will turn off `CURLOPT_FOLLOWLOCATION` and use the value from the `Options` object.
 This is also true of `CURLOPT_MAXREDIRECTS`.

-## Demo

-A live demo is available at [http://safecurl.fin1te.net/#demo](http://safecurl.fin1te.net/#demo).
-For the site source code (if you're curious), it's hosted at [fin1te/safecurl.fin1te.net](https://github.com/fin1te/safecurl.fin1te.net).

-## Bounty

-In order to help make SafeCurl secure and ready for production use, [a Bitcoin bounty](http://safecurl.fin1te.net/#bounty) has been setup.

-Inside the document root is a [Bitcoin wallet](http://safecurl.fin1te.net/btc.txt), which is only accessible by 127.0.0.1.
-If you can bypass the protections and grab the file, you're free to take the Bitcoins.